mozaik-association/mozaik/docs/Distribution-list-module.md

 ## Distribution list

-This functionality allows you to create, modify and manage all the events related to your organisation.
+This functionality allows you to create, modify and manage all the distribution lists related to your organisation.

-The distribution list provides access to general information:
+The distribution list module provides access to general information:

 - The general information of the distribution list (name, note...).
 - The list of contacts included in the distribution list.